kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 - Character spec generation has gotten messy and voluminous.
 Move it its own script file and make it easier to read.
 - Am I deleting specs?
 Can we go ahead and delete specs when done with them?
   - Consider writing a recursive / reflective function to crawl through a struct graph and delete all structs...
-  - Or, is there a way to do this with existing GML functions?
 - Create specMaxIndex variable for obj and use it.
 - Create function for skipping to end of typewriting and extract all manual logic.
 - Can I eliminate any more variables from the textbox object?